 The TAMS Steering Committee was established in February 2000 primarily to provide input regarding air monitoring priorities for tribes across the country.
 Each of the members come from diverse backgrounds in environmental management and there is an attempt to select professionals who represent different areas of the United States.
-In addition, the steering committee consists of ex-officio members from NAU-ITEP, EPA R&IE, EPA OAQPS, EPA Regional Tribal Air Coordinators, and EPA Headquarters.
+In addition, the steering committee consists of ex-officio members from NAU-ITEP, EPA NCRFO, EPA OAQPS, EPA Regional Tribal Air Coordinators, and EPA Headquarters.

 As stated in the TAMS Charter, Responsibilities of the steering committee members include outreach regarding the TAMS Center, getting feedback from tribes and presenting it to TAMS Center staff, and keeping abreast of national and regional air monitoring initiatives as it relates to tribal activities.
 Each member serves a three-year staggered term and is eligible for re-election if so desired.